sujinleeme/learning-logs/2021/04/feature-toggle/README.md

 ## What's Feature Toggle

 A feature toggle (also feature switch, feature flag, feature gate, feature flipper, conditional feature, etc.) is a technique in software development that attempts to provide an alternative to maintaining multiple branches in source code (known as feature branches), such that a software feature can be tested even before it is completed and ready for release.
 A feature toggle is used to hide, enable or disable the feature during runtime.
-For example, during the development process, a developer can enable the feature for testing and disable it for other users.[^1]
+For example, during the development process, a developer can enable the feature for testing and disable it for other users.

 ## Why it is good?